Frequently Asked Questions

 An alternative, and perhaps an easier approach, is to complete the general education requirements at either BSU or CWI (or any other Idaho public institution of higher education) and have that college or university declare, on your transcript, that you are "core certified".
 ISU can accept core certification from any other Idaho state college or university as fulfilling the ISU general education requirements.

 6. How much will the program cost?

-The paramedic science coursework takes four semesters; two full time semesters (fall and spring, 16 credits each) and two part-time semesters (summer and fall, 6 credits each).
+The paramedic science coursework takes four semesters; two full time semesters (fall and spring, 16 & 15 credits respectfully) and two part-time semesters (summer and fall, 6 credits each).
 See complete curriculum layout.
-Students will pay ISU tuition each semester plus professional fees as follows:
+Students will pay ISU tuition each semester plus class fees as follows: